 Kirsten obtained a BSc (Hons) in Molecular Biology at the University of Manchester in 1996.
 Upon completing the CPE and LPC, Kirsten joined international law firm Hammonds (now Squire Paton Boggs) and qualified as a solicitor in 1999.
 Kirsten practised intellectual property law at Hammonds’ London office until she moved to Australia in 2005.
 Kirsten also has a Post Graduate Diploma in Intellectual Property Law and Practice from The University of Bristol.

-Kirsten has acted on behalf of both multinationals and SMEs, including: Arm Limited, Nixon & Hope Limited, Leeds College of Music, Harrods Group, Cookson Group PLC, Reckitt Benckiser, United Biscuits (UK) and Black & Decker.
+Kirsten has acted on behalf of both multinationals and SMEs, including: General Electric Oil & Gas, The Royal Free Hospital, Ringtons, Moordale Foods, ARM Limited, Matchmakers International, Leeds College of Music, Harrods Group, Cookson Group PLC, Reckitt Benckiser, United Biscuits (UK) and Black & Decker.

 “It was a great benefit to me to have Kirsten negotiate a manufacturing license for all my designs.
 The achievement of very favourable terms were due to her imaginative solutions and exceptional negotiating skills.